royalapplications/docs/src/r2021/royalts/reference/options.md

 ### Other
 #### Minimize to Notificateion Area (Systray)
 When checked, minimized windows will not be displayed in the windows taskbar.
 Royal TS displays an icon in the notification area (systray) for you to access minimized windows.

-#### Include External Apps
-If checked, Royal TS will also listen to the keyboard events if it isn't the focused window.
-Connections like PuTTY based Terminal or external app can be switched through as well.

-> [!WARNING]
-> Enabling this setting could cause unexpected behavior, especially when you use other applications providing deep keyboard hooks.
-If you experience interference with other applications, turn off this option and restart Royal TS.

 #### Reset Warnings and Messages
 Clicking this button will reset and show all the messages again where you checked "Do not show this message again".